nent/nent/packages/core/src/components/n-app/readme.md

-# X-UI
+# N-APP

-This component enables the UI plugin listener.
-This is required to add UI components that are activated using actions.
+This component enables application installment features and UI management plugins.
+This is required to add components that are activated using actions.

+## Element

 ```html
 <n-app>